Addiction | 6 min read

 All of this means that drinking is likely to worsen your symptoms and may mean that the condition progresses more quickly or may make the treatments less effective than they otherwise would be.

-So, if you’re continuing to drink, especially if your doctors have warned you that drinking may complicate the condition and make it harder to treat, that may be a sign that you’re relying on the alcohol for relief from something.
-Relying on alcohol can be a serious sign of addiction and that there are more underlying problems that may further complicate your condition.
+So, if you’re continuing to drink, especially if your doctors have warned you that drinking may complicate the condition and make it harder to treat, that may be a sign that you’re relying on alcohol for relief from something.
+Relying on alcohol can be a serious sign of addiction and that more underlying problems may further complicate your condition.

 Here are some other signs and symptoms that can tell you you’re dealing with addiction: